Doing a PhD at the API

 When and how to apply

-The main application deadline for PhD positions at the API occurs in mid-late November each year – look on our job vacancies webpage (here) for details appearing around late-September/early-October, when the online application process opens.
-The process will also be advertised on the AAS Job Register.
-Our website will also list the funded PhD positions and topics which are available (these may be added to as new funding becomes available).
-You only need to submit one application to be considered for multiple positions.
-By late-December, successful applicants will be invited to visit the API for our mid-February `PhD recruitment days’, where you will give a presentation on your research work, meet the staff offering PhD positions and our current PhD researchers and postdocs and be interviewed for the positions which you are interested in.
+Sometime in December, some applicants will be approached to start contacting their references for letters.
+Early in 2020, candidates who have been shortlisted will be invited to virtually attend our mid-February `PhD recruitment days’, where you will give a presentation on your research work, meet the staff offering PhD positions and our current PhD researchers and postdocs and be interviewed for the positions which you are interested in.
 Offers for positions will be made late-February to March, with the positions expected to start in the Autumn of the same year (earlier or later starts may sometimes be possible and should be negotiated with the staff member offering the position).

 Depending on availability, PhD positions may sometimes be offered at other times of year, so it helps to check our job vacancies webpage from time to time (positions will also usually be advertised on the AAS Job Register).